Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Introduction

 Let the {\em energy} of $F$ be the value of the right-hand side of the above inequality.
 It follows from the variational principle that the spectral embedding is an embedding that {\em minimizes} the energy among all isotropic embeddings.
 (Note that the embedding that only minimizes the energy is the one that maps every vertex to the same point in $\mathbb{R}^{k-1}$.)

+In fact, we will not use the isotropy property explicitly, except in \autoref{lem:isotropy}.
+The reason is that rather than use the above version of the spectral embedding, we use an isomorphic one that is defined via a spectral projection.
+The fact that a projection is behind the definition of the embedding is what makes isotropy hold.

-In this paper, we use spectral embedding as a {\em unifying framework} to bound from below all the eigenvalues of the normalized Laplacian of (weighted) graphs.
+In this paper, we use spectral embedding as a unifying framework to bound from below all the eigenvalues of the normalized Laplacian of (weighted) graphs.
 We prove universal lower bounds on these eigenvalues, equivalently, universal upper bounds on the eigenvalues of the random walk matrix of $G$.
 The usual methods for obtaining such bounds involve indirect methods from functional analysis.
 By contrast, our method is direct, which leads to very short proofs, as well as to improved bounds.
 By \eqref{eq:Fenergylambdak}, all we need to do is to bound from below the energy of an isotropic embedding.
 We use simple properties of Hilbert spaces, as well as underlying properties of $G$, to achieve this goal.

 There have been a great many papers that upper-bound the return probability or the mixing time of random walks.
-It is known that return probabilities are closely related to the vertex spectral measure (see Lemmas \ref{lem:returnprobspectral} and \ref{lem:reversereturnprobspectral} for a detailed proof).
+It is known that return probabilities are closely related to the vertex spectral measure (see Lemmas \ref{lem:returnprobspectral} and \ref{lem:reversereturnprobspectral} for specific comparisons).
 Therefore, once we can control the eigenvalues, we can reproduce, or even improve, bounds on return probabilities.
 Our work thus introduces spectral embedding as a new tool in analyzing reversible Markov chains.